3dscanningwiki/3dscanningwiki.github.io/meta/contributing_guide.md

 For an in-debth reference see the [Markdown documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 Currently html is not allowed.
 If you need it, please open an [issue](https://github.com/3dscanningwiki/Wiki-website/issues/new) and explain your usecase.

+Comments can be added to add notes visible only when editing the file.
+They take the following form:
+`<!-- my comment here  -->`.
+Due to a limitation in our markdown parser, currently only single line comments are supported.